odoo/documentation/content/applications/finance/accounting/customer_invoices.rst

   upon confirmation.
 - :guilabel:`Due Date` or :doc:`payment terms <customer_invoices/payment_terms>`: To specify when
   the customer has to pay the invoice.
-- :guilabel:`Journal`: Is automatically set and can be changed if needed.
+- :guilabel:`Journal`: Automatically set and can be changed if needed.
-- :doc:`Currency <get_started/multi_currency>`
+- :doc:`Currency <get_started/multi_currency>`.
+If the invoice's currency differs from the company's currency, the currency exchange rate is automatically displayed.

+In the :guilabel:`Invoice Lines` tab:

-- :guilabel:`Product`: Click :guilabel:`Add a line` to add a product.
+- :guilabel:`Product`: Click :guilabel:`Add a line`, then search for and select the product.
 - :guilabel:`Quantity`
 - :guilabel:`Price`
 - :doc:`Taxes <taxes>` (if applicable)

+To access the product catalog and view all items in an organized display, click :doc:`Catalog
+</applications/inventory_and_mrp/inventory/warehouses_storage/inventory_management/product_catalog>`.
+When the products and quantities are selected, click :guilabel:`Back to Invoice` to return to the invoice; the selected catalog items will appear in the invoice lines.

 .. tip::
    To display the total amount of the invoice in words, go to :menuselection:`Accounting --> Configuration --> Settings` and activate the :guilabel:`Total amount of invoice in letters` option.

 The :guilabel:`Journal Items` tab displays the accounting entries created.
-Additional invoice information such as the :guilabel:`Customer Reference`, :doc:`Fiscal Positions
-<taxes/fiscal_positions>`, :doc:`Incoterms <customer_invoices/incoterms>`, and more can be added or
-modified in the :guilabel:`Other Info` tab.
+Additional invoice information such as the :guilabel:`Customer Reference`, :guilabel:`Payment Reference`, :doc:`Fiscal Positions <taxes/fiscal_positions>`, :doc:`Incoterms <customer_invoices/incoterms>`, and more can be added or modified in the :guilabel:`Other Info` tab.

 .. note::
    Odoo initially creates invoices in :guilabel:`Draft` status.
 Draft invoices have no accounting